 Where is the car radio fuse located?

-- Remove the blown fuse: Use a fuse puller or a pair of needle-nose pliers to carefully remove the blown fuse from the socket.
+- Carefully remove the fuse using a fuse puller tool or a pair of needle-nose pliers.

 Is there a fuse that controls the radio?